 - High water pressure has caused your line to fail

 At Jewell Mechanical, we handle the repair or replacement of PEX polyethylene piping and copper piping, as well as the repair of CPVC piping.
 We can also replace old galvanized pipes and lead piping.

 And if we discover that water pressure is damaging your plumbing system, we can install pressure reducing valves that will increase the lifespan of your pipes and fixtures.

-To address a water leak or suspected leak — or to make an appointment to repair or replace a water line — call us at (615) 581-1641.
+To address a water leak or suspected leak in home bus— or to make an appointment to repair or replace a water line — call us at (615) 581-1641.
 We serve Nashville and the rest of Davidson County, as well as most of Middle Tennessee.